Arbitrage

 In principle and in academic use, an arbitrage is risk-free; in common use, as in statistical arbitrage, it may refer to expected profit, though losses may occur, and in practice, there are always risks in arbitrage, some minor (such as fluctuation of prices decreasing profit margins), some major (such as devaluation of a currency or derivative).
 In academic use, an arbitrage involves taking advantage of differences in price of a single asset or identical cash-flows; in common use, it is also used to refer to differences between similar assets (relative value or convergence trades), as in merger arbitrage.

-The term is mainly applied to trading in financial instruments, such as bonds, stocks, derivatives, commodities, and currencies.
+The term is mainly applied in the financial field.
 People who engage in arbitrage are called arbitrageurs (/ˌɑːrbᵻtrɑːˈʒɜːr/).

-Arbitrage has the effect of causing prices of the same or very similar assets in different markets to converge.

 Etymology

 "Arbitrage" is a French word and denotes a decision by an arbitrator or arbitration tribunal (in modern French, "arbitre" usually means referee or umpire).
-In the sense used here, it was first defined in 1704 by Mathieu de la Porte in his treatise "La science des négociants et teneurs de livres" as a consideration of different exchange rates to recognise the most profitable places of issuance and settlement for a bill of exchange ("L'arbitrage est une combinaison que l’on fait de plusieurs changes, pour connoitre [connaître, in modern spelling] quelle place est plus avantageuse pour tirer et remettre".)
+It was first defined as a financial term in 1704 by French mathematician Mathieu de la Porte in his treatise "La science des négociants et teneurs de livres" as a consideration of different exchange rates to recognise the most profitable places of issuance and settlement for a bill of exchange ("L'arbitrage est une combinaison que l’on fait de plusieurs changes, pour connoitre [connaître, in modern spelling] quelle place est plus avantageuse pour tirer et remettre".)

-Arbitrage-free
+Arbitrage equilibrium

 If the market prices do not allow for profitable arbitrage, the prices are said to constitute an arbitrage equilibrium, or an arbitrage-free market.
 An arbitrage equilibrium is a precondition for a general economic equilibrium.
-The "no arbitrage" assumption is used in quantitative finance to calculate a unique risk neutral price for derivatives.
+The 'no-arbitrage assumption' is used in quantitative finance to calculate a unique risk neutral price for derivatives.